JV-Freitas/valorant-agents/README.md

 A simple project to implements some basic functionalities of React.

-To inicialize the project, run `npm start`
+To inicialize the project, run `npm install, npm start`